-Holding your sheet to the light, you can see the raised wires and drips form lighter areas in the paper, and notice the dark lines made by the dented wires.
-You could use this information to invent and design the first-ever wire watermark.
+Holding your finished sheet to the light, you can see that the raised wires and drips form lighter areas in the paper, and notice the dark lines made by the dented wires.
+Even the repairs are visible.
+You wisely use this information and invent the first-ever wire watermark.